opendocsg/slw-judgments-backfill/2001_SGHC_109/report.md

 made the application for a construction of the allegedly defamatory w ords in the letter before the trial inappropriate.
 He also submitted that if the letter is construed, it w ill be found that it is not defamatory of the plaintiffs.

 9\.
 At the outset, it ought to be noted that Mr Fam, Mr Tan and Mr Maclean, unlike F & N, w ere not specifically referred to in the letter.
 I thus ruled that w hether or not there is a sufficient nexus betw een Mr Fam, Mr Tan and Mr Maclean and the allegedly defamatory w ords in the letter is a question w hich should be determined at the trial.
-This is because extrinsic evidence w ould be required to show w hy they w ere also defamed in the letter and it is clear from the decision of the Court of Appeal in _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ [1999] 4 SLR 529, 555 that such evidence is not admissible in an application under O 14 r 12(1).
+This is because extrinsic evidence w ould be required to show w hy they w ere also defamed in the letter and it is clear from the decision of the Court of Appeal in _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ <span class="citation">[1999] 4 SLR 529</span>, 555 that such evidence is not admissible in an application under O 14 r 12(1).
 How ever, in the case of F & N, I saw no reason w hy there could not be a determination of the natural and ordinary meaning of the allegedly defamatory w ords in the letter.

 _Principles for construing allegedly defamatory words_